What Questions Should I Ask When Researching Window Companies?

 You should always consider any obstacles that could inhibit the use of the window in your room and the outdoor space it faces.
 For example, a double-hung window over a kitchen sink may be more difficult to operate than a casement window, which simply cranks open.

 Whether you need windows for a new construction project or windows to replace your old ones, keep in mind that there are only a few companies that offer custom designs and shapes to fit your unique needs.
 Other important considerations when choosing a window company include color options and hardware finishes.
-Some companies offer a very limited number of options, while others, like Stanek Windows, offer limitless combinations to create the window perfect for your home.
+Some companies offer a very limited number of options, while others, like Stanek Windows, offer a wide range of options to create the window perfect for your home.

 - Consider function when choosing a window style

 - Ask about customizable options

 If you're replacing old windows, now is a great time to consider options for different window materials.
 Wood windows, although beautiful, are prone to swelling and rotting, and requires regular maintenance to maintain its appeal.

 A typical vinyl window frame may be foam-filled to help with insulation but will lack structural integrity.
 However, Stanek vinyl replacement windows are built to last, using FIBERMAX® and a fusion welding process, which is the strongest and most energy-efficient way to construct a window frame.
 Premium vinyl windows are a great choice if they are fusion welded and made with reinforced uPVC.
 Unplasticized PVC, or uPVC, is eight times more impact resistant than plasticized PVC and has one-eighth of the expansion and contraction potential.
 When you compare the look and feel of quality uPVC vinyl to plasticized vinyl, you can see and feel the difference in quality.